 And everything is accessible at all hours, not just during the day.
 If you wanted to buy milk at 3am, you can.
 There is an anecdote that someone had once told me about someone walking into Harrods and asking to buy an camel, to which Harrods employees replied ‘one hump or two’.
 Luckily Pet Kingdom shut in 2004 (because why would you need a pet wild animal in London?!) but you get what I mean.

-I have lived in London for a while now and I still have not seen everything there is to see.
+After all, as the saying goes ‘if you are tired of London, you are tired of life’.
+Since moving to London all those years ago, I still have not seen everything there is to see.
 Not half the museums, not all the West End shows.. there is just so much to do you could pack each and every day of the year with an activity if your budget allows it.
 There is always a new restaurant to try, a new performance to see, a new shop that has opened.

 What’s interesting about London is although it is one capital, each and every part has its own character and charm and none of them are the same.
 Take Knightsbridge and South Kensington, both are right next to each other and minutes away on foot, yet the vibe of each is just completely different.
 Do your research on the area you are thinking of moving to to make sure that it’s the kind of feel you want to surround yourself with.